henfiber/hass_speedport_plus_cli/README.md

 **DSL status Vs Internet status**

 The configuration suggested above will use the DSL synchronization status as the "online/offline" status of the sensor.
-You may want to change it to indicate full IP connectivity instead (i.e. you have an active PPPoE session).
+You may want to change it to indicate full IP connectivity instead (i.e. you have an active PPPoE session and an assigned IP address).
 You can do this by changing the `value_template` field as:

 ```yaml
       value_template: '{{ value_json.dsl_online_status }}'
 ```

-(`dsl_link_status` was changed to `dsl_online_status`)
+(i.e. `dsl_link_status` replaced by `dsl_online_status`)

 **3. Restart Home assistant and then create widgets or automations**

-Restart Home assistant and the new sensor will be available as the entity "speedport_plus_status".
+Restart Home assistant and the new sensor will be available as the entity `speedport_plus_status`.
 You may add the new sensor to your dashboards or create automations.

 The new sensor entity `speedport_plus_status` (or `speedport_entry2i_status`) will have the values "online" or "offline".
 The DSL line metrics
 (attenuation, snr, sync speed etc.) will be available as attributes of this entity.